2 dead as storm lashes Southern California

 In the Sherman Oaks area of Los Angeles, a falling tree downed power lines and hit a car.
 A 55-year-old man was electrocuted and pronounced dead at a hospital, police and fire officials said.

+Later in the same neighborhood, a sinkhole swallowed two cars, the second on live TV as viewers watched it teeter on the edge before plunging in.
+Firefighters rescued one person from the first car, and the driver got out of the second before it fell.
+No one was injured.

-Winds gusting to 60 mph or more lashed the area.
+Winds gusting to 70 mph or more lashed parts of the region.
 Heavy rains turned creeks and rivers into brown torrents and released slews of mud from hillsides burned barren by wildfires.
 Several stretches of freeways and highways were closed by flooding.

 “It’s crazy,” said Robin Johnson, an academic adviser at the University of California, Santa Barbara.
 “It’s just pouring down rain.
 The wind is just going nuts.”